-There is no shortage of opinions on the subject of test driven development (TDD) circulating the development community.
-I would like to share my experiences driving design and development via unit tests and how eventual consistency of design can prove to be a powerful quality mechanism.
-I will also discuss the implications of what "it actually means" to be developing with a TDD approach.
+There is no shortage of opinions on test-driven development (TDD) circulating the development community.
+I want to share my experiences driving design and development via unit tests and how eventual consistency of design can prove a powerful quality mechanism.
+I will also discuss the implications of what "it means" to be developing with a TDD approach.

 Let's take a moment to understand what TDD means, not as a textbook definition, but practically applied.
 TDD is a design mechanism and considered a technical practice of Agile.
 It focuses on driving the design of a story or feature via the writing of unit tests.
 Writing unit tests first is not necessarily following TDD.
-The key is not the writing of tests first, but to actually drive your design decisions from these tests.
-This is a subtle, yet important distinction.
+The key is not writing tests first, but to drive your design decisions from these tests; a subtle yet significant distinction.

 TDD is a design mechanism and a technical practice of Agile

-The tests driving your design are at the unit level, which should be the most granular, basic level of functionality.
-Focusing on the unit level and their tests, your design decisions become deferred and evolve to an "as need basis".
-This is also important because by delaying design decisions, you are essentially able to make those decisions with more information.
+The tests driving your design are at the unit level, which should be the most granular, basic functionality level.
+Focusing on the unit level and their tests, your design decisions become deferred and evolve to an "as need basis."
+By delaying design decisions, you are essentially able to make those decisions with more information.
 Intrinsically, you will generally know more later than you currently do now.

 you know less now than you will later

-The above is commonly used to explain why to utilize TDD.
+The above explains why to utilize TDD.
 However, what impact does that have on a team?
-What does implementing TDD actually mean to the developer, team, and organization?
+What does implementing TDD mean to the developer, team, and organization?

 tasking stories: why are we even doing this?

-Considering this process can easily eat into a couple days of the sprint, it would seem worth asking these questions.
-To find out, let's ask one additional question: what are we actually doing in the act of tasking out stories?
+Considering this process can quickly eat into a couple of days of the sprint, it would seem worth asking these sorts of questions.
+To find out, let's ask one additional question: what are we doing in the act of tasking out stories?
 The tasks represent the "how," not the "what" or "why."
-If tasks are the "how," then we are essentially designing the implementation of the story!
+Suppose tasks are the "how," then we are essentially designing the implementation of the story!
 We are collectively architecting the story via a group design session.
-What makes it even worse is we typically use the implementation details to help us better understand what it is we are supposed to implement.
+What makes it even worse is we typically use the implementation details to understand better what we are supposed to implement.

 avoid describing the problem in the language of the solution

-If we are using TDD to drive our design, then really TDD will tell us the how.
-You can think of TDD will "organically grow" your "how," or design.
+If we are using TDD to drive our design, then really TDD will tell us "the how."
+TDD will "organically grow" your "how," or design.
 So what impact does this have?
-It allows the team to focus on the "what" and "why" and not get caught up in the "how".
-It also means there is no need for these task breakdown meetings.
-This gives the team back that precious time to focus on their purpose; delivering good working software.
+It allows the team to focus on the "what" and "why" and not get caught up in the "how."
+It also means there is no need for these task breakdown meetings, giving the team back that precious time to focus on their purpose, delivering good working software.

-Not only does this impact the team, but this also will have a positive impact on the organization.
+This focus impacts not only the team but also the organization.
 It ultimately provides more thought and scrutiny to stories.
-Overtime, this can lead to higher quality stories.
-As more focus is placed on the stories themselves, the demand for the story's readiness and clarity increases as well.
-The team is also able to provide more feedback on stories, further helping the product owner in writing better stories.
+Over time, this can lead to higher-quality stories.
+With more focus placed on the stories themselves, the demand for the story's readiness and clarity increases.
+The team can also provide more feedback on stories, further helping the product owner write better stories.

 focusing on what a story is and why it is needed adds additional pressure for the story's readiness to be completed